Calabi-Yau Threefolds from Vex Triangulations: Review of Toric Geometry

 Here, $\mathrm{Nef}(V_{\Sigma'})$ is the \textit{nef (numerically effective) cone} of $V_{\Sigma'}$, or the cone of divisors which have non-negative pairing with every curve class in the \textit{Mori cone} of effective curves.

 That is, $\mathrm{Nef}(V_{\Sigma'})$ is dual to the Mori cone.
-Because this pairing is Poincar\'e dual to the evaluation of two-forms on curves, the interior of the nef cone is (up to Poincar\'e duality) the \textit{K\"ahler cone} of $2$-forms (in particular, $(1,1)$-forms) assigning strictly non-negative volume to all holomorphic cycles.
+Because this pairing is Poincar\'e dual to the evaluation of two-forms on curves, the interior of the nef cone is (up to Poincar\'e duality) the \textit{K\"ahler cone} of $2$-forms (in particular, $(1,1)$-forms) assigning strictly positive volume to all holomorphic cycles.
 We stress that for fine fans, \cref{eq:nef} is strict equality: secondary cones \textit{are} nef cones.
 As we noted, the term ``secondary cone'' means something similar but different in triangulation theory, to be clarified fully in the next section.
 To avoid confusion we will refer to fine secondary cones in the sense of \cref{eq:sec_cone} as nef/K\"ahler cones both in \cref{tab:dict} and for the remainder of the text.

-Let us conclude by exhibiting some of these recent concepts by continuing our study of the first Hirzebruch surface in \cref{ex:hirz_1}. \begin{example} Recall the $r$th Hirzebruch surface from \cref{ex:hirz_1}.
+Let us conclude by exhibiting some of these recent concepts by continuing our study of the Hirzebruch surfaces of \cref{ex:hirz_1}. \begin{example} Recall the $r$th Hirzebruch surface from \cref{ex:hirz_1}.
 Let us restrict to $\mathscr{H}_r$ for $r \in \{1,2\}$, as in these cases the minimal generators of the fan $\Sigma_r$ for $\mathscr{H}_r$ are, in fact, the lattice points of a 2D reflexive polytope $\Delta_r^\circ$:

 Thus, this is a nice toy model for our extended discussion of reflexive polytopes in later sections.
 In fact, $\Sigma_r$ is the central fan of $\Delta_r^\circ$: all of its cones are given by faces of $\Delta_r^\circ$.
 Equivalently, it is the normal fan of the polar dual polytope $\Delta_r$ (the Newton polytope of the anticanonical divisor $\overline{K}$).
 For example, let us fix $r = 1$.